codeforamerica/congress/README.md

 # Ruby wrapper for the Real-Time Congress API

-The Real Time Congress (RTC) API is a RESTful API over the artifacts of Congress, in as close to real-time as possible.
+The Real-Time Congress (RTC) API is a RESTful API over the artifacts of Congress, in as close to real-time as possible.

 Installation